Ergodic Theory on Stationary Random Graphs: The Radon-Nikodym Cocycle

-In this part we borrow and reinterpret in probabilistic terms a notion coming from the measured equivalence relation theory, the Radon-Nikodym cocycle, in order to deduce several properties of stationary non reversible graphs, (see e.g.\,\cite{KS10} for another application).
-This notion will play the role of the modular function in transitive graphs, see \cite{SW90}.
-In the remaining of this section, $(G,\rho)$ is a stationary random graph whose degree is almost surely bounded by a constant $M>0$.\\
+In this part we borrow and reinterpret in probabilistic terms a notion coming from the measured equivalence relation theory, the Radon-Nikodym cocycle (see \cite{FM77}), in order to deduce several properties of stationary non reversible graphs, (see e.g.\,\cite{KS10} for another application).
+This notion plays the role of the modular function in transitive graphs, see \cite{SW90}.
+The results of this section are very close to known results in measured equivalence relation theory (see \cite{Kai98,Pau99}).
+Our emphasis being on the probabilistic interpretation of the Radon-Nikodym cocycle rather than on the results themselves.

+In the remainder of this section, $(G,\rho)$ is a stationary random graph whose degree is almost surely bounded by a constant $M>0$.